The craziest thing I’ve ever done to get a job is what I’m doing right now.

 - you can’t seem to move forward…on anything

-Or maybe you just want to know what they heck your superpower is.
+Or maybe you just want to know what your superpower is.
 Fair enough.

 I can relate to that.
-I have felt and experienced all of those things.
+I’ve felt and experienced all of those things.

 I know, it sounds so simple.
 But the truth is, accepting yourself for who you are and embracing it is easier said than done.
 For one, we don’t always know ourselves as well as we think we do.
 We’ve spent a lifetime being told by parents, teachers, bosses, friends, and anyone with an opinion what we’re good at and who they would like us to be.